hannaheow/StateDisparityComparisons/README.md

 # StateDisparityComparisons
-A tool to compare state-level race-based disparities when calculated using theil's index and between group variance
+A tool to compare state-level race-based disparities when calculated using theil's index and between group variance.
+All data comes from County Health Rankings and Roadmaps: https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation

 Creates the following interactive: https://hannaheow.shinyapps.io/StateDisparityComparisons/